The Best In Gardening | Problem Solvers

 Gardening season is here!
 Whether you have a cutting garden, an herb bed, are putting in a vegetable garden or just have general landscaping around your home, this is the time it all comes to life.

-Click on images for links to products.
+Click on images for links to products

-Collapsible rakes are great for tight spaces in the garden and you can adjust the teeth to rake smaller or larger items.
+Collapsible rakes are great for tight spaces in the garden and you can adjust the tines to rake smaller or larger items.
 When collapsed, they are easier to carry around with you.

 Another great collapsible item.
-And it has a hard plastic bottom so you can drag it if it becomes too heavy and awkward to carry when full.
+And it has a hard plastic bottom so you can drag it, if it becomes too heavy and awkward to carry when full.
 These come in smaller sizes too.

 Velcro plant tape - just cut to the length you need and it safely and easily connects your plant to your stake.

 If you have deer, bunnies, squirrels or any kind of critter that is eating your plants, these are wonderful.
 They are attractive too.
 They work very very well.
-You can also buy extenders to make them bigger, when your plant grows.
+You can also buy extentions to make them bigger, when your plant grows.
 I love them.
 This is the only way I can have hosta.

-I have an old Smith & Hawkin tote that Whitten and Chip gave me.
+I have an old Smith & Hawkin garden tote that Whitten and Chip gave me.
 When it falls apart, I might try this one.

 My best home-made weed killer.